btcnhung1299/dotfiles/README.md

 # Dotfiles
-This repo contains my configuration for:
+This repository contains my configuration for:
-- vim/nvim
+- vim
 - zsh
 - tmux